MichaelSchneeberger/rust-cpp-interop/crates/scheduler/README.md

 * `schedule` - Schedules new tasks, either before or during loop execution
 * `start_loop` - Starts executing the event loop
 * `stop` - Stops the running loop.
+A task is simply defined by a closure (function object) that takes no arguments.

 The central question of this example is:
-How can a *Scheduler* object be instantiated and its methods invoked from Rust?
+* How can a *Scheduler* object be instantiated and its methods invoked from Rust?
+* How can a task that contains captured values be defined and scheduled on the scheduler using Rust?

 ## Project structure